kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

                     "remote_path": "s3://my-bucket-name/path/to/experiments"}
 ```

-Please ensure you have the necessary credentials set up as shown below:
+Ensure you have the necessary credentials set up as shown below:

 ```bash
 export AWS_ACCESS_KEY_ID="your_access_key_id"